Socrates, the character and the historical figure

 To clarify the nature of this inference, it is useful to state and contrast two models for understanding the relationship between Plato and Socrates.

 I favor the assessment model.
-Plato did not write the dialogues to record history.
-His aim is to understand and to vindicate Socrates.
+Plato did not write the dialogues to imitate historical conversations.
+His aim is to understand and to show that he was onto something important.

 The Love of Wisdom